gkovacs/Ubuntu_Bluetooth_Keyboard_Emulator/README.md

 ## Step 1: Install requirements and configure setup
 - run `sudo ./setup.sh`
-- if the keyboard you want to use is not `/dev/input/event4` change `self.dev = InputDevice("/dev/input/event4")` in  *kb_client.py* file with the according file of your system
+- if the keyboard you want to use is not `/dev/input/event5` change `self.dev = InputDevice("/dev/input/event5")` in the *keyboard/kb_client.py* file.
+You can determine what your keyboard is by running the command `sudo evtest`
 - if you want to deploy this tool on multiple devices you should change the advertised bluetooth name in the startup script

 ## Step 2: Run